Divesh-Otwani/better-bionic-workshop/simple-examples/README.md

   Some of this input can be responded to with tiny programs inside your html, that string, written in a (terrible) programming langugage called javascript.
-  But, responding to some of your input requires the program that sent you the website to do something.
+* But, responding to some of your input requires the webserver to do things.
-  (Remember, the program that sent you the website is called a web server.)
   For example, clicking the sent mail button in gmail.
   In these cases your web browser sends a message over the internet to the web server.
   That program, the web server, understands your message and sends you a new html file for your web browser to display.